Local 9/11 Memorials and Events Honor Those We Lost

 Ulster Hose 9-11 Memorial, Kingston

 A 3,300 lb. steel piece from the remains of the towers is the focus of this memorializing monument.
-It’s surrounded by bricks engraved with the names of the 343 fallen firefighters who selflessly put their lives on the line to help others during the attacks, as well as replicas of the Twin Towers standing 110 in high to represent the 110 World Trade Center floors.
+It’s surrounded by bricks engraved with the names of the 343 fallen firefighters who selflessly put their lives on the line to help others during the attacks, as well as replicas of the Twin Towers to represent the 110 World Trade Center floors.
 Plaques have been added more recently naming FDNY members who have since died due to 9/11-related illnesses.

 Putnam Heroes Memorial Monument, Carmel